rioastamal/lightsail-k8s-installer/README.md

 Worker node 4 | us-east-1b
 Worker Node 5 | us-east-1a

+### How to delete worker node?

+There is no such functionality at the moment.
+It's still on the roadmap.

+If you want to delete worker node you need to do it manually.

 ### How sample app is configured?

 The sample app uses [hashicorp/http-echo](https://hub.docker.com/r/hashicorp/http-echo/) image which run on port 80.
 The installation script automatically adds a new label, `node=[NODE_NAME]` to each pod that has the label `action=auto-label-node`.